powsybl/powsybl-open-rao/docs/input-data/crac/json.md

     }
 ]
 ```
-In this case the initial active power of "FFR1AA1 _generator" is 1000 MW and  "FFR2AA1 _generator" -700 MW so
+In this case the initial active power of `FFR1AA1 _generator` is 1000 MW and  `FFR2AA1 _generator` -700 MW so
 the initial setpoint of `redispatchingActionFR1FR2` is equal to $\frac{1000}{1}=\frac{-700}{-0.7}=1000$.